pat-coady/speech-command/README.md

   - each example has shape = (61, 40, 1)
 - `mfcc` : mel-frequency cepstral coefficients, same settings at log-mel

 **Note:** The original speech command challenge used only 10 of the words from the dataset plus "silence" and "unknown" classes.
-Even though this is a smaller number of words, it is actually a more challenging task with a catch-all unknown class.
+Even though this is a smaller number of words, it is actually a more challenging (and realistic) task with a catch-all unknown class.

 ### Default Model (`model.py`)